 Even though the previous version didn't run as bad as I guessed during development, there were still a few performance bottlenecks to be ironed out.
 This has been done and further improvements of the Unreal Engine 4 provided more performance-saving features such as hierarchical instanced meshes.
 This allows for far bigger models to be built.

-This is the biggest Lego Creator 3-in-1 model with more than 1300 pieces.
+This is the biggest Lego Creator 3-in-1 model with almost 1300 pieces.
 A few days ago it ran with around 32 FPS in the fully built state on my GTX 970.
 Now it displays at around 60 FPS.